StevenMHernandez/Android-CSI-Labelling-App/README.md

 * Timer (Action changes every _t_ seconds)
 * Press and Hold (Action is only recorded when the user presses a button on screen)
 * Toggle (Action switches to the next state after each press-and-release)
+* Manual Input (Manually type the current action into the text-input box)

 ## Usage